uport-project/veramo-website/docs/react_native_tutorials/react_native_2_resolve_dids.md

 drivers.
 Let's install that plugin as well as a DID resolver for `did:ethr`.
 And to see how multiple DID methods can be supported, let's also add support for resolving `did:web`.

-`npm install @veramo/did-resolver ethr-did-resolver web-did-resolver cross-fetch`
+`npm install @veramo/did-resolver web-did-resolver cross-fetch`

 ## Setup